 2021/22 has been dominated by the Council's continued activity in response to and recovery from the COVID-19 global pandemic.
-The pandemic has been the biggest challenge our society has faced for many generations and has created unprecedented challenges for the Council, which has continued to operate in Business Continuity mode throughout 2021/22, and for the group entities which form part of the Council's overall activities.
+The pandemic has been the biggest challenge our society has faced for many generations and has created unprecedented challenges for the Council, which has continued to operate in Business Continuity mode throughout 2021/22.